 - Conjugated Linoleic Acid

 This is a type of fatty acid that is linked to heart health, reduce tutor in the body and also increased weight loss.
-CLA is 3-5 times more present in grass fed butter then regular butter.
+CLA is 3-5 times more present in grass-fed butter than regular butter.

 - Vitamin content

 Grass-fed butter has more Vitamin A and carotene than regular butter.
 But most importantly, only grass-fed butter has Vitamin K which appears to reduce, prevent, or even counteract arterial plaque, and helps the body use calcium correctly and effectively.

 Omega 3 is an anti-inflammatory versus Omega 6 is pro-inflammatory.
 Grass-fed butter has an equal ratio of Omega 3 and Omega 6 whereas regular butter from grain-fed cows has a ratio of 6-1 (Omega 6-3).

 Yup, grass-fed butter is much creamier and tastier than regular butter.
 Grass-fed butter the interior of the mouth pleasant way), while grain-fed comes off as watery and unnatural.
 Nature made it so to encourage us to eat the right stuff!

 I most recently recommended grass-fed butter to an osteoarthritis client as one of her daily supplement.
 Yes, she must eat 1 tbsp. of grass-fed butter daily just like she takes her other vitamins.
 This is how powerful food can be!

 Is butter healthy for you?
 My answer is a resounding yes!

 Question: How do you like to eat butter?
 Share your favorite recipe…